isomerpages/ogp/_covid-19/covid-19.md

 With the system in place, citizens will receive a unique vaccination registration link through [Postman](https://www.open.gov.sg/products/postman/) when it is their turn to receive the vaccination.
 With the link, citizens can easily input their personal information and register for a vaccination slot at the nearest Vaccination Centre.
 Information regarding vaccination can also be found on the VaccinationSG website, built with [Isomer](https://www.open.gov.sg/products/isomer/).

-On the end of Health Officers, the Appointment system allows...

 #### Our Impact
 * Facilitated administration of over 4.7 million COVID-19 Vaccine Doses